 CAPTIONS

-Figure 1 (a) In SpaOTsc the unbalanced transport relaxes the mass conservation constraint (e.g. lines between circles), and the structured transport utilizes additional information (e.g. dotted links) to refine the mapping (e.g. blue hexagon). (b) SpaOTsc infers cell-cell distance by computing Wasserstein distance of the distributions (rows of in a). (c) Using calculated cell-cell distance, along with partial information decomposition and random forest models, to infer spatial distance of signaling and then construct space-constrained cell-cell communications. (d) Predicted spatial expressions for the zebrafish embryo (spatial data: 64 bins and 47 genes; scRNA-seq data: 851 cells and 10946 genes)5. (e) Leave-one-out cross-validation of the spatial expression prediction for the zebrafish embryo data. (f) Predicted spatial expressions for the drosophila embryo (spatial data: 3039 locations and 84 genes; scRNA-seq data: 1297 cells and 8925 genes)3. (g) Leave-one-out cross-validation for the drosophila embryo spatial data. (h) Assignment of spatial origins to the scRNA-seq data for the mouse visual cortex (spatial data: 1549 locations and 1020 genes15; scRNA-seq data: 15413 cells and 45768 genes16).
+Figure 1 (a) In SpaOTsc the unbalanced transport relaxes the mass conservation constraint (e.g. lines between circles), and the structured transport utilizes additional information (e.g. dotted links) to refine the mapping (e.g. blue hexagon). (b) SpaOTsc infers cell-cell distance by computing Wasserstein distance of the distributions (rows of in a). (c) Calculated cell-cell distance, along with partial information decomposition and random forest models, was used to infer spatial distance of signaling and then construct space-constrained cell-cell communications. (d) Predicted spatial expressions for the zebrafish embryo (spatial data: 64 bins and 47 genes; scRNA-seq data: 851 cells and 10946 genes)5. (e) Leave-one-out cross-validation of the spatial expression prediction for the zebrafish embryo data. (f) Predicted spatial expressions for the drosophila embryo (spatial data: 3039 locations and 84 genes; scRNA-seq data: 1297 cells and 8925 genes)3. (g) Leave-one-out cross-validation for the drosophila embryo spatial data. (h) Assignment of spatial origins to the scRNA-seq data for the mouse visual cortex (spatial data: 1549 locations and 1020 genes15; scRNA-seq data: 15413 cells and 45768 genes16).
 Each column depicts all cells from the spatial data in visual cortex.
 In column one, the color of cells represents the average probability of the spatial origin of the 890 cells in scRNA-seq data labeled with spatial origin L1.
 Columns two to five represent similar probabilities for the single cells known to possess four other spatial regions. (i) Violin plots along L1-L6 axis of the mapped spatial origins for single cells from each subregion.

-Figure 2 (a) Clustering of zebrafish embryo scRNA-seq data using the PCA+Louvain method. (b) Further SpaOTsc spatial subclustering of (a) based on cell-cell distance constraints, showing three distinct subclusters 1, 2, 3. (c) The three subclusters are spatially localized in zebrafish embryo. (d) Top: Clustering of genes in mouse visual cortex spatial data using the knn-graph+Louvain method where the knn-graph is constructed based on SpaOTsc gene-gene distance; Bottom: Average spatial patterns of gene for three different clusters. (e) Cell-cell communications of Wg signaling at cell-cell level using a visualization constrained by cell-cell distance.
-The color of the link is marked by the color of the sending cells, based on the non-spatial clustering similar to (a). (f) Cell-cell communications of Wg signaling at cluster-cluster level based on SpaOTsc spatial subclustering. (g,h) Dpp signaling in space plotted similar to (e, f). (i) Spatial ranges of Wg and Dpp signaling inferred using consensuses of random forest models. (j) A spatial map of intercellular gene-gene regulatory information flow for the top 20 variable genes in drosophila embryo scRNA-seq data.
-For example, gene Twist in the 20 μm shell is connected with (red curve) gene Snail, suggesting Snail is directly or indirectly affected by Twist in neighbor cells within a spatial distance of 20 μm.
+Figure 2 (a) Clustering of zebrafish embryo scRNA-seq data using the tSNE method. (b) Further SpaOTsc spatial subclustering of (a) based on spatial cell-cell distance constraints, showing three distinct subclusters 1, 2, 3. (c) The three subclusters are spatially localized in zebrafish embryo. (d) Top: Clustering of genes from mouse visual cortex spatial dataset using the knn-graph+Louvain method where the knn-graph is constructed based on SpaOTsc gene-gene distance.
+Bottom: Average spatial patterns of gene for three different clusters. (e) Cell-cell communications of Wg signaling at the single-cell level using a visualization constrained by cell-cell distance.
+The color of the link is marked by the color of the sending cells, based on the non-spatial clustering similar to (a). (f) Cluster-cluster communication of Wg signaling based on SpaOTsc spatial subclustering. (g,h) Dpp signaling in space plotted similar to (e, f). (i) Spatial ranges of Wg and Dpp signaling inferred using consensuses of random forest models. (j) A spatial map of intercellular gene-gene regulatory information flow for the top 20 variable genes in drosophila embryo scRNA-seq data.
+For example, gene Twist in the 20 μm shell is connected with gene Snail (red curve), suggesting Snail is directly or indirectly affected by Twist in neighbor cells within a spatial distance of 20 μm.
 These two genes are known to be important during mesoderm formation.

 3. Karaiskos, N. et al. The Drosophila embryo at single-cell transcriptome resolution.
 Science 358, 194-199 (2017).